-It is possible the hedgerows are used for dispersal by reptiles, other than that the grassland is not suited to their habitation given the cows grazing there.
-Overall, the site has a low potential to support reptiles.
+It is possible the hedgerows are used for dispersal by reptiles and the rough grassland provides a habitat, albeit an isolated patch.
+It is best to err on the side of caution and make a presence/absence survey.
+Overall, the site has a low-moderate potential to support reptiles.